reevu1/otp-generator/README.md

 ### List of things you cna try out and improve upon:
 1. Make the frontend better using various styles and effects.
 2. Add a rate limiter to prevent bruteforcing of OTP
-3. Check whether the OTP generated is actually safe or not, i.e., check whether a scenario might occur when two epople get the same OTP simultaneously.
+3. Check whether the OTP generated is actually safe or not, i.e., check whether a scenario might occur when two people get the same OTP simultaneously.
 Improve the logic for that case.
-4. Add a QR code feature so it allows the OTP being displayed as a QR code and the receiver can scan QR codes and check whther OTP is valid or not.
+4. Add a QR code feature so it allows the OTP being displayed as a QR code and the receiver can scan QR codes and check whether OTP is valid or not.
 5. Suggest ways to make it even more secure by implementing 2-factor authentication like OTPs directly sent to email or even facial scan to check whether the same person who has received the OTP is entering it or not.